 All information technology support, including maintenance of the Tribunal's website, is provided by the OLRB.
-The OLRB recently implemented an e-filing system which included the Tribunal, its forms and submissions.
-All forms may now be completed online and electronically filed, with attachments, in addition to the other methods permitted under the Tribunal's Rules of Practice.
+The OLRB utilizes an e-filing system which includes the Tribunal, its forms and submissions.
+All forms may now be completed online and electronically filed, with attachments.
 The Tribunal's forms were modernized as part of the e-filing project resulting in a reduction in the number of forms.
 The Rules of Practice were also updated.

 The Tribunal's website makes all forms, Information Bulletins and Rules of Practice available to its community.
-The Board expects to complete a website modernization project for the Tribunal's website in early 2021 to create greater access and provide more assistance to its community.
-The project was slightly delayed due to the operational and staffing challenges presented by the pandemic.
+The Tribunal completed a website modernization project in early 2021 to create greater access and provide more assistance to its community.